Li-plus/Indulger-1/README.md

 Indulger is a simple news app intended for those who enjoy an immersive style of reading.
 Unlike the name suggests, we don't want you to become a real indulger, yet instead you are encouraged to cultivate a good habit of reading and become more inquisitive about everything around you.
 Hope this app can get you well informed at least to some extent.

+## Prerequisites

+Android API Level 24 (Android 7.0) at minimum is required.
+Some functions, i.e. automatic night mode and smooth transition when changing themes need API Level 28 (Android 9).

 ## Build

-You can build this app via Android Studio/Idea, simply import the Gradle project
+You can build this app via Android Studio/Idea, simply import the Gradle project.
+You might need to provide a signing keystore beforehand.
+Unfortunately we are unable to publish our own key, so signing-dependent functions such as WeChat/Weibo sharing would not work.
+You MUST download our compiled APK to use them.

 ## Features